 Their small size is perfect for a toddler’s hands.
 They can easily be dried after bathtime for the fun to continue on dry land.

 This fun and interactive robot might soon become your child’s best friend.
 Combining learning and dance moves, this little robot sings and dances in rhythm.
 Large buttons located on its feet or tummy activate the music.

 This toy encourages your little one to stand up and do the same, developing gross motor skills.
-Beatbo the robot also teaches colors, numbers, and the alphabet.
+My little one learned to do the little sway dance just like the robot.

 Beatbo also teaches colors, numbers, and the alphabet.